canng/canng.github.io/_posts/2025-07-01-SI-Sustainability.md

 <br>
 ❓If you’re working on projects or research aligned with these themes, consider submitting your work. </br>
 <br>
-📩 Feel free to reach out if you wish to discuss ideas before submission. </br>
+📩 Feel free to reach out if you wish to discuss ideas before submission. <br>
 </p>

 <br>